MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-snapshot.md

 ---
 # Capture and annotate snapshots

 Snapshots are critical in situations where a still image might help communicate what a technician is looking at and the addition of placing 2D annotations on snapshots provide emphasis on specific elements in the technicians' environment.
-These snapshots can be used later for reference or work validation, and can provide relief in low-bandwidth scenarios where live video just isn't cutting it; learn more about using snapshots in low-bandwidth scenarios [here](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/remote-assist/mobile-app/poor-network-connectivity).
+These snapshots can be used later for reference or work validation, and can provide relief in low-bandwidth scenarios or on devices without AR support where live video just isn't cutting it; learn more about using snapshots in low-bandwidth scenarios [here](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/remote-assist/mobile-app/poor-network-connectivity) and on devices without AR support [here](mobile-app/using-devices-without-AR.md).

-Remote Assist mobile now provides technicians with the ability to **capture and annotate still snapshots** of their environment during a call.
+Remote Assist mobile now provides technicians with the ability to **capture and annotate snapshots** of their environment during a call.
 These snapshots can either be **discarded** or be **saved to the technicians' mobile device's Photo Gallery**, **shared to the in-call text chat**, and **both**.

-If the technician is a **Dynamics 365 Field Service** customer, the snapshot can be automatically posted to an associated work order, learn more [here](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/remote-assist/mobile-app/fs-integration).
+If the technician is a **Dynamics 365 Field Service** customer, snapshot(s) can be posted to an associated work order, learn more [here](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/remote-assist/mobile-app/fs-integration).

 ## How it works